This module provides analysis of a rectangular footing with applied axial load, overburden, moment and shear loads. Click here for a video:

 Consider footing weight when determining soil bearing pressure

 Select this option to have the module calculate the self-weight of the footing and apply it as a downward load when determining soil bearing pressures.
-The self-weight will be multiplied by the dead load factor in each load combination.
+The self-weight will be multiplied by the dead load factor in each of the Soil Bearing Pressure load combinations.

 Consider footing weight when determining sliding, overturning and uplift

 Select this option to have the module calculate the self-weight of the footing and apply it as a downward load when determining sliding, overturning and uplift factors of safety.
-The self-weight will be multiplied by the dead load factor in each load combination.
+The self-weight will be multiplied by the dead load factor in each of the Stability load combinations.

 Ignore Checks for Sliding